-GIFs (looping video image) are a fun way to interact with your audience and add a visual element to your tweets.
-Twitter now incorporates a 'GIF keyboard' so you can easily search for an image to enhance your messaging.
-Ensure the GIFs you choose have legible font (if applicable) and support the message of your tweet.
-Pop culture references are great additions to a tweet; however, before utilizing a GIF ensure you know they full context and history of the reference.
+GIFs (looping video image) are a fun way to interact with your audience and add a visual element to your tweets and stories.
+Twitter and Instagram incorporates a 'GIF keyboard' or 'GIF sticker' so you can easily search for an image to enhance your messaging.
+Ensure the GIFs you choose have legible font (if applicable) and support the message of your tweet or story.
+Pop culture references are great additions; however, before utilizing a GIF ensure you know they full context and history of the reference.

-Best Practices for Each Social Media Platform
+SECTION 9: Best Practices for Each Social Media Platform